jharttech/MMM-weatherforecast/README.md

 Icons used in this module were created by:

-VClouds Weather Icons�
+VClouds Weather Icons
-Created and copyrighted� by VClouds - http://vclouds.deviantart.com/
+Created and copyrighted by VClouds - http://vclouds.deviantart.com/

 The icons are free to use for Non-Commercial use and can be found at icons DA page - http://vclouds.deviantart.com/gallery/#/d2ynulp